Keyfactor/command-powerbi/README.md

 # Keyfactor Command Power BI Connector
 ## Summary
 A common use case is to export certificate data from Command and import into Power BI or Excel for customized reporting and analysis.
 A Power BI Custom Connector has been created to facilitate this use case.
 The code is hosted and can be freely modified as desired to enhance functionality.

+> The connector obtains data via the Keyfactor Command API.
+Retrieving large amounts of data could impact performance of the Command system.
+Care should be taken during development and usage to ensure optimal system performance.

 ## Preparing for Usage
 A few steps will need to be completed prior to using the connector:
 1. Install the Power BI Desktop: Power BI Desktop